 Student Enrollment Demographics

-Known as the Coyotes, the athletic teams at Chandler–Gilbert Community College are part of the NJCAA.
-The sports available at this college include men’s baseball, men’s basketball, men’s soccer, and men’s golf, women’s volleyball, women’s basketball, women’s softball, women’s soccer and women’s golf.
-First created in 1997, the Chandler–Gilbert Community College Coyote was recently updated and features the college’s colors of teal and silver.
+Known as the Coyotes, the athletic teams are part of the NJCAA.
+They include men’s baseball, men’s basketball, men’s soccer, and men’s golf, women’s volleyball, women’s basketball, women’s softball, women’s soccer and women’s golf.
+School colors are teal and silver.